UN commissioner to travel to Xinjiang on long-delayed China visit | DW | 08.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Human Rights Commissioner Michelle Bachelet has said the visit will take place in May.
-She will travel to western Xinjiang province, where rights groups say a million Muslim Uyghurs are detained in "reeducation camps."
+She will travel to western Xinjiang province, where rights groups say over a million Muslim Uyghurs are kept in "reeducation camps."

 Bachelet (right), seen with Chinese President Xi Jinping, has said China must respect and protect freedom of expression